brakmic/JScripty/README.md

 **Beware**: This project is not intended to be used for anything productive!

+It's a moving target and will likely change very soon.

 I'm __only using it to learn__ ECMAScript 6, React & Redux.

 #### Installation